dfandrich/speakout-account-info/README.md

 the recipients of the balance e-mails.

-Set `warnlimit` to the dollar amount below which an warning e-mail will be sent when the script is run.
+Set `warnlimit` to the dollar amount below which an warning e-mail will be sent when the script is run. `lowmail` must be set to yes for an e-mail to actually be sent.

+Set `lowmail` to `yes` to have the script send an e-mail whenever the balance goes below `warnlimit`.

 Set `alwaysmail` to `yes` to have the script send an e-mail every time it is run, regardless of the limit.
 Leave it blank to only mail below the warning limit.

 Set `quiet` to `yes` to have the script display nothing except on error.
-Leave it blank to have the script write out the phone number, balance in dollars, and balance expiry date on one line separated with spaces.
+Leave it blank to have the script display the account information.

 Set `mailer` to a command that takes an e-mail message with headers on stdin and mails it.
 This defaults to `sendmail -oi -t`.

+The `speakoutinforc` is actually a Bourne shell script so shell quoting rules are in effect.

 ## Running

 Please the file `speakout-account-info` somewhere in your PATH and execute it with `speakout-account-info`.
-It will retrieve the account information and e-mail it and/or display the result.
-There are a number command-line options available.
+By default, it will retrieve the account information and write out the phone number, balance in dollars, and balance expiry date on one line separated with spaces.
+There are a number command-line options available to change this behaviour.

 `--help` will show a brief list of options.